Alexzihaohu/2021s1final/ccc.md

 #### Introduction

-- Fn is an open-source framework that uses Docker containers to deliver FaaS functionality
+- 定义Fn is an open-source framework that uses Docker containers to deliver FaaS functionality
 - Every function in Fn is a Docker container, ensuring loose coupling between functions (functions can be written in different languages and mixed freely)
 - By using Docker containers as functions, Fn allow to freely mix different languages and environments at the cost of decreased performance, as containers are inherently heavier than threads.
 However, by using a bit of finesse, a container with a single executable, can weight only a few MBs
 - Fn is the technology behind Oracle Functions (the serverless service of Oracle Cloud)
 - Fn could be deployed on Kubernetes to manage cluster of nodes on which functions are run
 - Fn allows both synchronous and asynchronous functions
 - With Fn Flow, functions can be composed efficiently
-- Fn can add more Docker containers when a function is called more often, and remove containers when the function is called less often
+- 如果需求增加了Fn的应对方式 Fn can add more Docker containers when a function is called more often, and remove containers when the function is called less often

 ## Week 11 Security